Network security

 Limited vendor options

-Relying solely on third-party VPN vendors limits a business’s control, customizability, and ability to quickly address service disruptions impacting all remote workers.
+Relying solely on third-party VPN vendors limits a business’s control, customizability, and ability to quickly address service disruptions impacting all remote employees.

 Performance